 What if you do not owe the money that someone claims you do?
 In this case you can ask the courts to cancel or 'set aside' a county court judgment or a high court judgment.

 Certain rules apply to stopping a CCJ process.
 You must not have received or responded to the original court claim stating that you owe the money.

 Download the 'Application notice N244' from HMCTS court and tribunal form finder.
 You will need to fill in form N244 to get a judgment set aside.
 Send it to the same court dealing with the case.
-There may be some court fees to pay - around 255.
+There may be some small claims fees to pay.